adamedx/autographps/docs/WALKTHROUGH.md

 Creating a group was easy.
 Let's create a user.
 Before doing so, a quick consultation of the user resource's documentation via `Show-GraphHelp user` indicates that we need to specify the following properties at creation time: `mailNickName`, `userPrincipalName`, `displayName`, `accountEnabled`, and `passwordProfile`.
 The first four are simple types (`string`, `string`, `string`, and `bool` respectively) that we know how to specify via command line arguments, but according to the documentation (and also `Get-GraphType user`), the last is of type `passswordProfile`, how do we specify that?

-We can use the `New-GraphObject` command to create the data structures as PowerShell objects (or optionally as `JSON` text). `New-GraphObject` does not issue requests or otherwise interact with Graph, but the local objects it creates can be can be specified to commands like `New-GraphItem`, `Set-GraphItemProperty`, etc., that must submit such objects in requests.
+We can use the `New-GraphObject` command to create the data structures as PowerShell objects (or optionally as `JSON` text). `New-GraphObject` does not issue requests or otherwise interact with Graph, but the local objects it creates can be can be specified to commands like `New-GraphItem`, `Set-GraphItem`, etc., that must submit such objects in requests.
 The parameters of `New-GraphObject` have similar naming and semantics to thsoe of `New-GraphItem` when it comes to types and properties, so after consulting the documentation for `passwordProfile` we see that we can create the `passwordProfile` object with this command:

 ```powershell
 $passwordProfile = New-GraphObject passwordprofile -Property forceChangePasswordNextSignIn, password -value $true, (Get-Credential user).GetNetworkCredential().Password